Margaret Grubb

 Margaret Louise "Polly" Grubb (September 22, 1907 – November 17, 1963) was the first wife of pulp fiction author and Scientology founder L. Ron Hubbard, to whom she was married between 1933 and 1947.
-She was the mother of Hubbard's first son, L. Ron Hubbard, Jr. and his first daughter, Katherine May "Kay" Hubbard.
+She was the mother of Hubbard's first son, L. Ron Hubbard Jr., and his first daughter, Katherine May "Kay" Hubbard.

 Background

-Margaret Louise Grubb was born in Beltsville, Maryland in 1907, the only child of Elizabeth (née Crissey) and Thomas Lloyd Grubb (1877–1950).
+Margaret Louise Grubb was born in Beltsville, Maryland, in 1907, the only child of Elizabeth (née Crissey) and Thomas Lloyd Grubb.
 They were a farming family and her father operated a plant nursery in Montgomery County, Maryland.
-His family settled in Loudoun County, Virginia, in 1762 from Brandywine Hundred, Delaware, and was descendant of John Grubb, who originally came from Cornwall in 1677.
-Her mother Elizabeth died when she was young.
+His family had settled in Loudoun County, Virginia, in 1762 from Brandywine Hundred, Delaware, and he was a descendant of John Grubb, who originally came from Cornwall in 1677.
+Margaret's mother Elizabeth died when she was young.

 Although christened Margaret, Grubb preferred to be known as Polly.
 She lived with her father in Elkton, Maryland.
 She took her first job, in a shoe shop, at the age of sixteen, to support herself and her father.

 Grubb was a keen glider pilot and met L. Ron Hubbard on a Maryland gliding field in early 1933, where both of them were learning to fly as preparation to obtaining a pilot's license.
 At the time, Hubbard was self-employed as a writer of pulp fiction stories.
 The two began a relationship after going on a blind date.